Carbidopa and Levodopa TabletsPronunciation

 Carbidopa and Levodopa Tablets Description

-Carbidopa USP, an inhibitor of aromatic amino acid decarboxylation, is a white, crystalline compound, slightly soluble in water, with a molecular weight of 244.24.
-It is designated chemically as (-)-L-α-hydrazino-α-methyl-β-(3,4-dihydroxybenzene) propanoic acid monohydrate.
-Its molecular formula is C10H14N2O4•H2O and its structural formula is:
+Carbidopa, USP, an inhibitor of aromatic amino acid decarboxylation, is a white, crystalline compound, slightly soluble in water.
+It is designated chemically as (-)-L-α-hydrazino-α-methyl-β-(3,4-dihydroxybenzene) propanoic acid monohydrate, and has the following structural formula:

 Tablet content is expressed in terms of anhydrous carbidopa which has a molecular weight of 226.23.

-Levodopa USP, an aromatic amino acid, is a white, crystalline compound, slightly soluble in water, with a molecular weight of 197.2.
-It is designated chemically as (-)-L-α-amino-β-(3,4-dihydroxybenzene) propanoic acid.
-Its molecular formula is C9H11NO4 and its structural formula is:
+Levodopa, USP, an aromatic amino acid, is a white, crystalline compound, slightly soluble in water.
+It is designated chemically as (-)-L-α-amino-β-(3,4-dihydroxybenzene) propanoic acid, and has the following structural formula:

 Carbidopa and levodopa is supplied as tablets in three strengths:

-Carbidopa and Levodopa Tablets, USP, 25 mg/100 mg, containing 25 mg of carbidopa and 100 mg of levodopa.
+Carbidopa and Levodopa Tablets USP, 25 mg/100 mg, containing 25 mg of carbidopa, USP and 100 mg of levodopa, USP.

-Carbidopa and Levodopa Tablets, USP, 10 mg/100 mg, containing 10 mg of carbidopa and 100 mg of levodopa.
+Carbidopa and Levodopa Tablets USP, 10 mg/100 mg, containing 10 mg of carbidopa, USP and 100 mg of levodopa, USP.

-Carbidopa and Levodopa Tablets, USP, 25 mg/250 mg, containing 25 mg of carbidopa and 250 mg of levodopa.
+Carbidopa and Levodopa Tablets USP, 25 mg/250 mg, containing 25 mg of carbidopa, USP and 250 mg of levodopa, USP.

-Inactive ingredients are microcrystalline cellulose, corn starch, pregelatinized maize starch, sodium starch glycolate, magnesium stearate.
-Carbidopa and Levodopa Tablets, USP 10 mg/100 mg and 25 mg/250 mg also contain FD&C Blue 2.
-Carbidopa and Levodopa Tablets, USP 25 mg/100 mg also contain D&C Yellow 10 and FD&C Yellow 6.
+Inactive ingredients are magnesium stearate, microcrystalline cellulose, pregelatinized starch, and corn starch.
+Carbidopa and Levodopa Tablets USP, 10 mg/100 mg and 25 mg/250 mg also contain FD&C Blue #2.
+Carbidopa and Levodopa Tablets USP, 25 mg/100 mg contain D&C Yellow #10 and FD&C Yellow #6.

 Carbidopa and Levodopa Tablets - Clinical Pharmacology